zewdu444/Todolist_best_practice/README.md

 <!-- PROJECT DESCRIPTION -->

-# 📖 TodoList application <a name="about-project"></a>
+# 📖 TodoList best practice and unit test <a name="about-project"></a>

-> This project is a part of Microverse in JavaScript and networking module, and it was utilized to create daily tasks, label them complete, and remove them from our task lists, it used webpack as a module bundler, and it is a minimalist web application.
+> This project is a part of Microverse in JavaScript and networking module, and it is an extension of To-do list application which used for code reviewing from coding partner to check all best practice and implemented jest test cases on javascript.

 ## 🛠 Built With <a name="built-with"> </a>

-> HTML 5 , css3, javascript ES6, NPM and webpack.
+> HTML 5 , css3, javascript ES6, NPM ,babel, webpack and jest.

 ### Tech Stack <a name="tech-stack"></a>

-> HTML 5 , css3, javascript ES6, NPM and webpack
+> HTML 5 , css3, javascript ES6, NPM ,babel, webpack and jest.

 <!-- Features -->